jamalahmedmaaz/osj-code/april-2012/article.md

     [2,3,5,7,11,13,17,19,23,29]

-We can improve this further by remembering that, to check for the primality of a number `n` by trial division we only need to check that numbers up to `sqrt(n)`.
+We can improve this further by remembering that, to check for the primality of a number `n` by trial division, we only need to check numbers up to `sqrt(n)`.
 So rather than check all numbers up to `n - 1` let's check all numbers `p` where `p * p <= n`: